Island scrub jay

-The island scrub jay (Aphelocoma insularis), also known as the island jay or Santa Cruz jay, is a bird in the genus, Aphelocoma, which is endemic to Santa Cruz Island off the coast of Southern California.
+The island scrub jay (Aphelocoma insularis), also known as the island jay or Santa Cruz jay, is a bird in the genus Aphelocoma, which is endemic to Santa Cruz Island off the coast of Southern California.
 Of the over 500 breeding bird species in the continental U.S. and Canada, it is the only insular endemic landbird species, meaning it is restricted to a geographical island.

 Description

 The island scrub jay is closely related to the California scrub jay (the coastal population found on the adjacent mainland), but differs in being larger, more brightly colored, and having a markedly stouter bill.
 They will bury, or cache, the acorns in the fall and may eat them months later.
 They also eat insects, spiders, snakes, lizards, mice and other birds' eggs and nestlings.

 Taxonomy

 The island scrub jay was first described by American ornithologist Henry Wetherbee Henshaw in 1886 and an archaeological specimen at site SCRI-192 dating from the 1780s-1812 on Santa Cruz Island is the earliest evidence of the bird in the historic period.
 This bird is a member of the crow family, and is one of a group of closely related North American species named as scrub jays.
-These were formerly treated as a single species, the scrub jay (as Aphelocoma coerulesens), with five subspecies, but are now considered four species: the Florida scrub jay (A. coerulescens), the island scrub jay, the California scrub jay (A. californica), and Woodhouse's scrub jay (A. woodhouseii).
+These were formerly treated as a single species, the scrub jay (as Aphelocoma coerulescens), with five subspecies, but are now considered four species: the Florida scrub jay (A. coerulescens), the island scrub jay, the California scrub jay (A. californica), and Woodhouse's scrub jay (A. woodhouseii).
 DNA studies indicate that the island and coastal forms have long been isolated from their relatives inland.
 The relationships within the genus have been studied in several papers (e.g.)

 Island scrub jays seem to be incapable of crossing to the mainland.
 However they were once present on three of California's northern Channel Islands, San Miguel Island, Santa Rosa Island, and Santa Cruz Island where they persist today.
 Reliable historical observer records for island scrub jays in addition to Santa Cruz Island include only a single 1892 account on neighboring Santa Rosa Island, only about 10 km (6 mi) away.
 The historic observation on Santa Rosa Island is supported by a Pleistocene archaeological record of a single island scrub jay femur from a Late Pleistocene-Holocene site (SRI-V-3) found by Paul Collins of the Santa Barbara Museum of Natural History.
 There are also two Late Holocene archaeological remains found in San Miguel Island cave sites.
-There are no definite occurrences of a scrub-jay on any other of the Channel Islands, or on the Coronado Islands, only 13 km (8 mi) from the mainland.
+There are no definite occurrences of any scrub jay on any other of the Channel Islands, or on the Coronado Islands, only 13 km from the mainland.